edelvarden/material-fox-updated/README.md

 1. Open the css file in a text editor
 2. Find the desired variable
 3. Change the value, for example, set the accent color to red: --mf-accent-color: #ea4335;
-4. Restart Firefox to apply changes
+4. Save the file and restart Firefox to apply changes

-### Available values
+### Available variables

 <table>
   <tr>